typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

 Time.
 But `-04:56`? _What the heck is that??_

 Why, that's the longitudinally derived local time of New York City Hall as reported to the Royal Astronomical Society in 1884![^ref]

 {% capture astrotext %}
 Excerpt from a Royal Astronomical Society report discussing a then-recent conference on standardizing time and longitude.
 See footnote.
 {% endcapture %}
-{% include image.html filename="royal-astronomy-nyc-time.png" description=astrotext %}
+{% include image.html filename="astronomy-nyc-time.png" description=astrotext %}

 The first sentence in the report excerpt above gives the context: the establishment of standard times across the US and Canada for the railway companies to use (though not yet enshrined in US federal policy, that would be in 1918).
 The newly christened Eastern Time was five hours west of the Greenwich Mean Time that would be agreed upon as the international standard at a conference in DC later in 1884.
-The local time at New York City Hall was reported to be 3m 58.4s fast (i.e., _east_) of Eastern Time, and therefore -5h for Eastern Time plus 3m 58.4s to correct for NYC yields a UTC offset for NYC of -4h 56m.
+The local time at New York City Hall was reported to be 3m 58.4s fast (i.e., _east_) of Eastern Time, and therefore -5h for Eastern Time plus 3m 58.4s to correct for NYC yields a GMT offset for NYC of -4h 56m.

 You can see the assignment of this offset to the `America/New_York` time zone in the IANA tzdb [here](https://github.com/eggert/tz/blob/2019a/northamerica#L321-L335):

 ```
 # From Paul Eggert (2014-09-06):